DaemonDude23/container-image-replicator/README.md

 - I'm considering adding support for
   - [PodMan](https://github.com/containers/podman-py) to push images.
 This would allow a non-`root` user to run this which is always good.
-  - Building and pushing images, not _just_ pulling them from somewhere else.
-    - This one is probably pretty easy. `-f` equivalent field in the config file for the Dockerfile, the build context, build-args, etc.
   - Scan **Kubernetes** and generate a file containing all images, allowing the user to customize it further for their specific destination repositories.
     - Equivalent of `kubectl get` for Pods with `annotations` that are watched by CIR and periodically
     - Can be run inside of Kubernetes or outside of it.